Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Our detailed comparison of the SAT and ACT prep courses from PrepScholar and Kaplan

 For many people, when they think of test prep, they think of Kaplan.
 They are almost always the first company to pop up in search results, and everybody has a sister or a friend who’s used them to prep for some exam.
-However, in recent years, a number of smaller test prep companies, including PrepScholar, have made waves in the test prep world for their combination of affordability and effectiveness.
-In this side-by-side comparison, we see how the SAT and ACT prep courses from Kaplan and PrepScholar stack up.
+However, in recent years, a number of smaller companies, including PrepScholar, have made waves in the test prep world for their combination of affordability and effectiveness.
+In this side-by-side comparison, we see how the SAT and ACT prep courses from Kaplan and PrepScholar stack up against one another.

-To most effectively see how the SAT and ACT courses from Kaplan and PrepScholar stack up, we think it is best to see a side-by-side comparison of the key features of each course.
-Based on our evaluation, here is how we see these two prep options rating out.
+To most effectively see how the SAT and ACT courses from Kaplan and PrepScholar stack up, we think it is best to highlight the specific study materials and features in which each company wins over one another.

 Pricing & Course Options